theatlasroom/tidbits/libraries-frameworks/aframe.md

   * `component`: a resuable module that is plugged into entities to provide appearance, behaviour and/or functionality
       - represented via a html attribute
       - component properties are represented by values defined in a attribute
-  * `system`: provides global scope, services and management fo components
+  * `system`: provides global scope, services and management for components
   * Lets us build complex entities with rich behaviour by plugging different reusable components into the sockets on the entity

 ## General
 * uses a right hand coordinate system (x right, y up, z out of the screen)
 * the basic distance unit is in meters
-* rotations are defiend in degrees
+* rotations are defined in degrees
 * transformations (translation, rotation and scaling) are applied as components
    - `<a-scene>
         <a-box color="#6173F4" width="4" height="10" depth="2"